 ‘They breakdown hydrocarbon contaminants in the media,’ Nwaichi explains.
 ‘Some of the plants can release organic chemicals that contain the contaminants in what we call phytostabilisation.
 The chemicals form a complex with the contaminants so they’re not able to migrate or leach away – they stay safe in the environment without being toxic to living organisms in the soil.
 It’s a synergistic advantage.’

 It’s important that these plants fulfil several key criteria to be good candidates for phytoremediation, including an ability to grow and survive even in the presence of usually toxic contaminants.
-Currently, there are four species – velvet bean, mustard plants, lemongrass and fimbristylis – that Nwaichi works with that she deems reliable, although she is considering shifting to combination approaches to broaden the repertoire of features and species that can be used for phyto- and general bioremediation in the future.
+Currently, there are four species – velvet beans, mustard plants, lemongrass and fimbristylis – that Nwaichi works with that she deems reliable, although she is considering shifting to combination approaches to broaden the repertoire of features and species that can be used for phyto- and general bioremediation in the future.

 Soil and society

 Nwaichi’s most recent efforts to conserve the natural surroundings of one of Nigeria’s most densely populated regions lies in an increasingly valuable tool offered to us by nature: enzymes.
 By characterising and selecting certain plant enzymes, the performance of the microorganisms used in the remediation process can be enhanced to perform at their optimum.
 This is necessary because their languidness and poor survivability usually constitute major drawbacks in their use.

 Some of these enzymes include peroxidases, oxidoreductases, hydrolases and laccases, all of which act as catalysts for the diverse chemical reactions involved in the bioremediation pathways.
 Chemically, these enzymes lower the activation energy needed for the reaction to thrive without altering the overall free energy change.